2020 Feel-Good Stories from the Restaurant Industry

 Celebrity chef Guy Fieri helped to raise over $20 million for out-of-work restaurant employees by partnering with the National Restaurant Association to create the Restaurant Employee Relief Fund.

 We’ve heard some wonderful 2020 feel-good stories from SEFA dealers and supplier partners, too!

 While our industry sure has shown up to spread kindness, people all over the world have done amazing things to remind us that no matter how hard things get, there is always good out there.
 Check out actor John Krasinski’s YouTube page, Some Good News, for an extra dose of feel-good inspiration!

 We hope these 2020 feel-good stories have put a smile on your face!
-The SEFA team wishes you a very happy new year!
 We can’t wait to see all of the wonderful ways our industry comes together in 2021.

 For information on COVID-19, including dealer and supplier updates, please click here.